Frittata with Herbed Ricotta Cheese and Canadian Bacon

 Frittatas might sound fancy but they're really just round omelets.
 They whip up fast so they're super for last-minute meals.

-- 1/8 tsp black pepper, freshly ground, or to taste
+black pepper⅛ tsp, freshly ground, or to taste

 - Preheat oven to 400ºF.
 Heat oil in a 9-inch nonstick, ovenproof skillet over medium heat.